 Talking Resolutions

-NEIGHBOUR MEDIATION SERVICE
+NEIGHBOUR RESOLUTION SERVICE

 The team at Talking Resolutions has a wealth of experience in resolving community based conflict.
-Our Neighbour Mediation Service offers tailored support for people who are struggling to resolve all types of issues, including noise, parking, boundaries, pets and anti-social behaviour.
+Our Neighbour Resolution Service offers tailored support for people who are struggling to resolve all types of issues, including noise, parking, boundaries, pets and anti-social behaviour.
 Whatever the concern, good communication and understanding is at the heart of finding solutions.

 If your neighbour is doing something that is upsetting you or affecting your well-being, talking to a mediator can be the best step to take.
 We can help you to find ways to resolve the issues while keeping everyone's best interests at heart.

-If you would like to be referred to our Neighbour Mediation Service, speak to your Housing Officer at Wrekin Housing Group.
+If you would like to be referred to our Neighbour Resolution Service, speak to your Housing Officer at Wrekin Housing Group.
 Read on to find more about how the service works and get answers to some frequently asked questions.

 What happens after a referral is made?